arghavanmo/EmbeddingVectors/README.md

 # EmbeddingVectors
-This is repository to encode the expertise of developers, learned from different source of information, into embedding vectors
+This is a repository to encode the expertise of developers, learned from different source of information, into embedding vectors.
+These vectors are learned from three different doc2vec models.
+We call these models dev2vec.
+We use three different types of information to train these models: repositories meta-data, issue resolving history and API calls used by developers.
+We name these methods: dev2vec:repos, dev2vec:issues and dev2vec:APIs